-- 1. This report provides an indicative plan to outline the available mitigation options to reduce or avoid potentially significant landscape and visual effects caused by the requirement for aviation lighting to be installed at Carrick Windfarm (the Proposed Development).
-The measures described and proposed in this plan have been developed following a preliminary landscape and visual impact assessment (LVIA) of the impacts of turbine aviation lighting on visual amenity, landscape character and in particular the Galloway Dark Skies Park. - 2.
-It is proposed that should the Section 36 application for the Proposed Development be consented, then the measures proposed in the IALLVIMP would be used as the basis for detailed consultation with the Civil Aviation Authority (CAA) and the Scottish Ministers in order to agree the specification of a site specific Aviation Lighting Landscape and Visual Impact Mitigation Plan (ALLVIMP).
+- This report provides an indicative plan to outline the available mitigation options to reduce potentially significant landscape and visual effects caused by the requirement for aviation lighting to be installed at the proposed Earraghail Renewable Energy Development.
+The measures described and proposed in this plan have been used to undertake Chapter 7: Landscape and Visual Impact Assessment (LVIA), aviation section of Chapter 15: Other Issues, and Technical Appendix 15.3 Earraghail Aviation Impact Assessment of the Environmental Impact Assessment Report (EIAR).
+The Indicative Aviation Lighting Landscape and Visual Impact Mitigation Plan (IALLVIMP) should be read in conjunction with these assessment chapters and technical appendices. - It is proposed that should the Section 36 application for the Proposed Development be consented, then the measures proposed in the IALLVIMP would be used as the basis for detailed consultation with the Civil Aviation Authority (CAA) and the Scottish Ministers in order to agree the specification of a site-specific Aviation Lighting Landscape and Visual Impact Mitigation Plan (ALLVIMP).
 In addition to the embedded mitigation, the ALLVIMP would detail SPR's commitment to deploy an Aircraft Detection Lighting System (ADLS) and it is envisaged that the agreement and sign-off of the ALLVIMP would be controlled via a suitably worded planning condition, with condition wording suggested in Section 2.9. - 3.
 All mitigation options proposed within the IALLVIMP utilise procedures or technologies that have previously been successfully deployed elsewhere to mitigate the effects of aviation lighting on landscape and visual environmental receptors.